VenturaNotes/Knowledge/- Topics/computer graphics.md

 This is the system used for scanned images and for photographs produced by a digital camera.
-It is suitable for complex pictures with a large number of different colours and shades.
-The image is stored as chunks of data, each representing the properties (e.g. colour, tint, transparency) of a small element of the picture.
+It is suitable for complex pictures with a large number of different colors and shades.
+The image is stored as chunks of data, each representing the properties (e.g. color, tint, transparency) of a small element of the picture.
 The overall picture is formed from lines in an analogous way to the picture on a television screen (hence the name 'raster').
 A large number of different file formats are used for raster graphics images, many native to the application.
 Some of the ones in general use are shown in the table.